7 Sourdough Cinnamon Buns Recipes

 2. Nutella Swirl Buns

-PHOTO CREDIT: WELLMADEBYKILEY
+PHOTO CREDIT: ANNABANANA

 Take your cinnamon buns to the next level by incorporating Nutella.
 This will create a rich, chocolatey flavor that pairs well with cinnamon.